Individual differences in knowledge network navigation: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Csaba Pleh, Peter Kardos, and Markus Strohmaier for their valuable advice.
 This project was supported by the Humboldt Foundation within the Research Group Linkage Program.
 JK and MZ were partially supported through ERC grant No. 810115-DYNASET.
+MZ acknowledges further support from 101086712-LearnData-HORIZON-WIDERA-2022-TALENTS-01 financed by EUROPEAN RESEARCH EXECUTIVE AGENCY (REA), CORDIS.
 JK acknowledges further support from EU H2020 ICT48 project "Humane AI Net", grant No. 952026, and Horizon 2020 "INFRAIA-01-2018-2019" project "SoBigData++", grant No. 871042.